How to make a cushion cover with a zip

 The easiest way to give your home an instant lift is by adding new cushions, so learning how to make a cushion cover with a zip is a great way to spruce up your home décor on a budget.

 Whether they’re strewn on your bed, ready to snug up to with a good book, or you’d like to make your living room sofas more comfortable to lounge on, or want to brighten up garden furniture with colourful cushion pads; making a few small tweaks with cushion covers can make a huge difference to your home décor.
 Plus, creating your own is a great craft project to get stuck into.

-You can update your interiors by making your own cushion covers with a zip in whatever fabric you fancy, in fact, there’s so much choice these days of different types of fabric that it can be much more appealing to make a DIY cushion cover than it is to buy a new one.
+You can make your own cushion covers with a zip in whatever fabric you fancy, in fact, there’s so much choice these days of different types of fabric that it can be much more appealing to make a DIY cushion cover than it is to buy a new one.

 With this easy-to-follow step-by-step sewing guide, creating bespoke cushion covers is easier than you think.

 In the video above, Lisa Comfort from Sew Over It shows us how to make an easy cushion with a zip on a sewing machine by giving measurements, showing how to do the correct markups, sewing the fabric together, using a seam ripper and then finally adding in the zip.

 Lisa shows you how to make a 40cm square cushion cover, but the steps can be applied to any size cushion and even rectangular cushion covers.
 It’s a perfect project for a sewing beginner as it will get you straight on the sewing machine and you’ll have a completed project in no time.
 It uses a basic straight stitch and a zipper foot which is an attachment you can buy to use with any sewing machine.